White Collar Boxing

 TO PUT THE RECORD STRAIGHT.....
 The safety at our shows is second to none.
 In fact the medical that takes part before and after your bout by far superseded that of an amateur contest.
 Furthermore we have paramedicss on site with defibrillator ringside and an ambulance outside.
 Furthermore all of our boxers wear head guards and 16oz-18oz gloves.
 Finally, our competitors are all trained by coaches with professional qualifications who have coached at the highest level and if you have ever witnessed one of our shows, the matchmaking is impeccable and the standard of boxing is second to none on the White Collar Boxing circuit.

-OUR NEXT TRAINING CAMP STARTS IN JANUARY 2017 FOR OUR NEXT SHOW IN CAMBRIDGE
+OUR NEXT TRAINING CAMP STARTS IN JANUARY 2019 FOR OUR NEXT SHOW IN MARCH 2019

 ARE YOU UP FOR THE CHALLENGE????

-JUST FOLLOW ONE OF OUR SOCIAL MEDIA PAGES FOR UPDATES!
+JUST FOLLOW OUR SOCIAL MEDIA PAGE FOR UPDATES! @corporate boxing cambridge

 BEGINNER TO WINNER IN 12-15 WEEKS OF FREE TRAINING..........SIGN UP NOW!

-At the Becket we offer a unique free 12-15 week training programme that ultimates in boxing on one of our twice per year charity corporate boxing events.
+At Corporate Boxing Cambridge we offer a unique free 12-15 week training programme that ultimates in boxing on one of our twice per year charity corporate boxing events.

 - Train like a champion FOR FREE!!

 - Feel like a king for the day